superfluid-finance/docs/resources/contribute/superfluid-wave-pool.md

 ---
-description: A ultra-easy way for you to earn prizes for the Superfluid-related work you do
+description: An ultra-easy way for you to earn prizes for the Superfluid-related work you do
 ---

 # 🌊 Superfluid Wave Pool